 Showing employee recognition is also vital when it comes to increasing engagement - and that goes for wherever they work.
 Whether you implement a rewards program or you make a habit of giving a shout out for a job well done, it’s so important to let your people know you value their contribution.

 In an office, rewards and recognition might take the form of gift cards for the local coffee shop left on a desk or presented at the team meeting.
-However, a software solution that lets managers and colleagues send little notes of gratitude and award redeemable points to one another, is ideal for remote teams.
+However, a software solution that lets managers and coworkers send little notes of gratitude and award redeemable points to one another, is ideal for remote teams.

 How to build remote teams that excel: conclusion

 As we’ve discussed, making sure your remote workers are able to communicate and collaborate effectively to increase engagement is crucial.
 Of course the pointers above should be applied to all of your teams - including traditional and hybrid.